wpmetabox/docs/_docs/fields/datetime.md

 Meta Box already supports customizing the date format **displaying to users** via `js_options`.
 In some cases, you might want to display in one format and save in another format.
 It's now possible in Meta Box 4.16.

-To specify a date format for **saving in the custom fields**, you need to set another attribute `format_save`.
+To specify a date format for **saving in the custom fields**, you need to set another attribute `save_format`.
 This attribute accepts a format string for **PHP** (not for JavaScript like the format displaying to users).
 So your field can be something like this:

 ```php
 array(